 Saturday July 1, 2023 (RAIN OR SHINE!)

-Welcome back everyone, we are excited to be hosting our 66th year.
+We are excited to be hosting our 66th year.

 We are the longest-running event of its kind in the city attracting